jambrizz/Data_structure_tutorial/python_data_structure_tutorial/binary_trees.md

 |Size of the entire binary tree|

 ## How Binary Trees work
 The way that binary trees work is by comapring any data that is entered in to a Binary Search Tree to the root node and then determing where to place the data.
-Take a look at this diagram from geekforgeeks.
+Take a look at this diagram from geeksforgeeks.
 <br><br>
 <img src="/python_data_structure_tutorial/images/BSTSearch.png">
 <br><br>